 Another colour that can be worn at both formal and semi-formal occasions is charcoal grey.
 While it is close to black, the grey undertones make it more versatile.
 Charcoal grey suits pair best with deep brown brogues, brogue boots and monk straps.
 This combination is especially seen at weddings.
 Another common choice is black oxfords or derby shoes.
 These create a look that is similar to black suits with black shoes.
 To give your charcoal suit a punch, burgundy oxfords can be used for a less traditional flair at semi-casual events.

 A navy suit is the most common pick for business events.
 The bluish undertone gives it greater range than a black suit.
 For a complete boardroom look, patternless derbies and monk straps can be paired with navy suits.
 If you are going for a look that is towards the casual/ semi-casual side of the spectrum, brown derbies, monk straps and oxfords look savvy when paired with navy.
 The deeper the brown the more formal your outfit.
-Meanwhile, burgundy monk straps and derbies with a navy suit adds a colourful kick to your look.
+Meanwhile, burgundy monk straps and derbies with a navy suit add a colorful kick to your look.

 Light Grey Suit